moorepants/dissertation/_sources/physicalparameters.txt

 Head Tube Angle
 ~~~~~~~~~~~~~~~

-For the first six bicycles the head tube angle was measured directly using an
+For the Delft Bicycles, the head tube angle was measured directly using an
-electronic level.
-The different different accuracies of the models used in
-Delft and Davis are reflected in the measurement tables.
-The bicycle frame was
+electronic level, :ref:`Figure 3 <figHeadTube>`.
+The bicycle frame was fixed
-fixed perpendicular to the ground, the steering angle was set to the nominal
+perpendicular to the ground, the steering angle was set to the nominal
-position, tire pressures were at recommended levels and the bicycle was
+position, tire pressures were at recommended levels, and the bicycle was
 unloaded.
 The steer axis tilt :math:`\lambda` is the complement to the head
 tube angle, :math:`\gamma`.